-A record of a health care related service rendered by a provider or providers ENCOUNTER registered with AHCCCSA to a member who is enrolled with a contractor on the date of service.
+A record of a health care related service rendered by a provider or providers registered with AHCCCSA to a member who is enrolled with a contractor on the date of service.

+ENROLLEE

-ENROLLEE A Medicaid recipient who is currently enrolled with a contractor.
-[42 CFR plan as defined by 9 A.A.C.
+A Medicaid recipient who is currently enrolled with a contractor.
+[42 CFR 438.10(a)]

+ENROLLMENT

+The process by which an eligible person becomes a member of a contractor's plan as defined by 9 A.A.C.
 28, Article 4.

-438.10(a)]

-ENROLLMENT The process by which an eligible person becomes a member of a contractor's persons or members less than 21 years of age as defined in 9 A.A.C.
-22, Article service basis.